Respiratory medicine is a varied, exciting and challenging specialty.

 There are a huge number of different respiratory conditions - including, among others, pulmonary infection, airways disease, cancer, interstitial lung disease, autoimmune diseases, sleep related breathing disorders, pleural disease and a significant interaction with many other specialties within the hospital and primary care setting.

 This also includes significant interaction with intensive care medicine (ICM) and, indeed, there is a requirement to undertake some formal ICM training as part of the curriculum.
+For further details please refer to the Faculty of Intensive Care Medicine website.

 Variety of practical procedures and training